statisticsnorway/ssb-timeseries/README.md

 - Data lineage and process metadata are instrumental for quality control, but also provides the transparency required for building trust

 Very purposely, `ssb-timeseries` is not a complete solution.
-It is a *code library*, designed to connect functionality from other platform components in these key areas.
-As such, it acts as a glue or abstraction layer between the overall data platform and the statistics production code.
+It is as a glue layer that sits between the overall data platform and the statistics production code.
-Its main responsibility is to interface with other systems and components in a way that enforces consistency with core process and information models, while leverageing several best of breed technologies for data analysis.
+Its main responsibility is to interface with other systems and components and enforce consistency with our process and information models.

-It provides some functionality of its own, but mainly useful abstractions and convenience methods that reduce boilerplate.
+It provides some functionality of its own, but mainly useful abstractions and convenience methods that reduce boilerplate and brings several best of breed technologies for data analysis together in a single package.

 Openness is a goal in itself, both in terms of transparency and licensing, and in the provide compatibility with relevant frameworks and standards.